Please help by correcting and extending the Wiki pages.

 Go to the output files for this example

-Retrieve information from REBASE restriction enzyme database Version: EMBOSS:220.127.116.11 Standard (Mandatory) qualifiers: [-enzyme] string [BamHI] Enter the name of the restriction enzyme that you wish to get details of.
-The names often have a 'I' in them - this is a capital 'i', not a '1' or an 'l'.
-The names are case-independent ('AaeI' is the same as 'aaei') (Any string) [-outfile] outfile [*.redata] Output file name Additional (Optional) qualifiers: (none) Advanced (Unprompted) qualifiers: -[no]isoschizomers boolean [Y] Show other enzymes with this specificity.
-(Isoschizomers) -[no]references boolean [Y] Show references -[no]suppliers boolean [Y] Show suppliers Associated qualifiers: "-outfile" associated qualifiers -odirectory2 string Output directory General qualifiers: -auto boolean Turn off prompts -stdout boolean Write first file to standard output -filter boolean Read first file from standard input, write first file to standard output -options boolean Prompt for standard and additional values -debug boolean Write debug output to program.dbg -verbose boolean Report some/full command line options -help boolean Report command line options and exit.
+Extract codon usage tables from CUTG database Version: EMBOSS:22.214.171.124 Standard (Mandatory) qualifiers: [-directory] dirlist [.]
+Codon usage directories [-outfile] outfile [*.cutgextract] General log output file Additional (Optional) qualifiers: (none) Advanced (Unprompted) qualifiers: -release string CUTG release (Any string) -wildspec string [*.codon] Type of codon file (Any string) -species string [*] Species wildcard (Any string) -allrecords boolean [N] Include all records, including those with warnings -filename string Single output filename to override automatic one file for each species.
+Leave blank to generate the filenames.
+Specify a filename to combine several species into one file.
+(Any string) Associated qualifiers: "-directory" associated qualifiers -extension1 string Default file extension "-outfile" associated qualifiers -odirectory2 string Output directory General qualifiers: -auto boolean Turn off prompts -stdout boolean Write first file to standard output -filter boolean Read first file from standard input, write first file to standard output -options boolean Prompt for standard and additional values -debug boolean Write debug output to program.dbg -verbose boolean Report some/full command line options -help boolean Report command line options and exit.
 More information on associated and general qualifiers can be found with -help -verbose -warning boolean Report warnings -error boolean Report errors -fatal boolean Report fatal errors -die boolean Report dying program messages -version boolean Report version number and exit

 |Standard (Mandatory) qualifiers|